retiman/dotfiles/README.md

 1.  `git checkout my-branch`
 1.  `git merge master`

-Or you can run `homekeeper sync` which will do the same thing.
+Or you can run `homekeeper update` which will do the same thing.